 When you listen to the silence, you get answers to your questions, cobwebs in the mind gets cleared and your doubts are laid to rest.
 Silence is never empty; it is full of answers.

 Thought chatter can be controlled by Meditation.
 Meditation is not about sitting cross-legged on a mat like a yogi.
-It’s about focussing your attention, fully and completely, on what you are doing at that time.
+It’s about focusing your attention, fully and completely, on what you are doing at that time.
 This is also called Mindfulness which is a form of Meditation.
-This kind of Meditation is nothing more than sitting in your favourite place, and focussing your attention on any one thing – it could be your breathing, a piece of slow music or an object like beads.
+This kind of Meditation is nothing more than sitting in your favourite place and focusing your attention on any one thing – it could be your breathing, a piece of slow music or an object like beads.
 Anything that helps you to slow down your mind and focus on one thing at a time.

 Life’s challenges can be overwhelming for many of us.
 And peace of mind can be elusive, especially if we are assailed by negative thoughts that can take us on a dark path.
 At such times it is important to gauge our mood, monitor our thoughts and recognise that we are a victim of our chattering mind.